StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 ### Component actions

-A number of [actions](../../use/stackstate-ui/perspectives/topology-perspective.md#actions) are added to StackState when the OpenShift StackPack is installed.
+A number of [actions](../../use/stackstate-ui/perspectives/topology-perspective.md#actions) are added to Rancher Observability when the OpenShift StackPack is installed.
 They're available from the **Actions** section in the right panel details tab - **Component details** - when an OpenShift component is selected or from the component context menu, which is displayed when you hover the mouse pointer over an OpenShift component in the Topology Perspective

 | Action | Available for component types | Description |
 | :--- | :--- | :--- |